TechSquareInc/intern-playbook/docs/source/applications/configure-postfix.md

 Postfix is designed with security in mind, though its installation can be tricky depending on customization needs.
 A popular choice is to set up Postfix to use Gmail as a relay for sending emails.

 ## Installation and Configuration
-There have been some slight changes to how to configure Gmail as the relay recently because Google has depricated its "insecure apps" option.
+There have been some slight changes with how to configure Gmail as the relay recently because Google has deprecated its "insecure apps" option.
 In order to allow sign-in from Gmail using Postfix, you will need to enable "less secure apps" in Google's security settings, and create an App Password.
 Before this, you will need to make sure 2FA is enabled.

 **What's an App Password?**